fibbojs/fibbo/docs/api/2d/classes/FPolygon.md

 > **initRigidBody**(`options`?): `void`

-Init a rigid body for the model.
+Init a rigidBody for the model.

 #### Parameters

 • **options?**: [`FRigidBodyOptions`](../interfaces/FRigidBodyOptions.md)

-The options for the rigid body.
+The options for the rigidBody.

 #### Returns